Analysis | Trump defends himself from Barr’s criticism with a barrage of easily debunked nonsense

 The firing of Barr

 “I never said ‘You must hate Trump,’ rather, I said ‘If you didn’t see corruption in the Election, of which so much has already been revealed (and massive amounts up until this date), than you are not capable of being Attorney General.
 You don’t have the energy or backbone to stand up to the Radical Left.
-Please give me your Letter of Resignation.’ ”
+Please give me your Letter of Resignation.’”

 Sure.